pimsmath/vxml_site/content/students/_index.md

 github](https://github.com/pimsmath/vxml-final-reports).
 The report should be 3
 or more pages in length and should be written in the style of a scientific article.
 You will be asked to submit the $\LaTeX$ or Markdown source of your report along with a PDF version.
+You can see examples of final reports from previous successful VXML projects in the [past-projects](/#past-projects) section.

 {{< cta cta_text="Download Templates" cta_link="vxml-templates.zip" >}}